Research First !

 What's New?

-• 2023/05/26 [Award] Prof. Tsutsuki and Mr. Azizur, a graduate student, won the Poster Award at the 76th Annual Meeting of the Society for Free Radical Research JAPAN held in Kobe on May 23 and 24, 2023. <link>
+• 2024/10/29 [Award] Ms. Guo, a graduate student, received the Young Investigator Award at The 11th Biennial Meeting of Society for Free Radical Research-Asia (SFRR-Asia 2024) held in Beijing on October 21-23, 2024. <link>

 We're looking for graduate students to work with us on our research!

 Please feel free to contact us anytime if you are interested.
-Please refer to the link (in Japanese) for the entrance examination for the 2023 academic year. <link>
+Please refer to the link (in Japanese) for the entrance examination for the 2025 academic year. <link>

 History